 Betfair: What if I don’t get matched?

 - Leave the bet unmatched, and wait for somebody to come along and match it at your odds.
 If the bet remains unmatched when the event closes, your bet will be cancelled.

-- Take SP: this takes any unmatched amounts and bets them in the Betfair SP (starting price) market.
+- Take SP (racing bets only): this takes any unmatched amounts and bets them in the Betfair SP (starting price) market.
 We’ll explore the SP market in greater detail later, but in short: it’s similar (in effect) to taking a tote bet in that weight of money determines the price.

 We’ll also talk more about laying later, but for the purposes of getting matched: simply reverse everything above.
 The layer is on the other side of the transaction, and will want the lowest possible price, for a lower liability in the event of a losing bet.